-The NCR Silver is proof that the makers of the world’s first cash register still have what it takes to make a great modern POS system in 2020.
+The NCR Silver is proof that the makers of the world’s first cash register still have what it takes to make a great modern POS system.

 Feature-wise, the ability to tweak your software subscription to fit both restaurant and retail settings sets the table for a versatile POS solution.
 On the other hand, the prohibitive length of software subscriptions somewhat negates this flexibility.

 Still, these flaws aren’t enough to dull the Silver’s shine, even in a highly competitive POS market.